fauu/Kamite/README.md

     | Header Field Name  | `content-security-policy` |
     | Apply on           | `Response`                |

-1. Click *New line* and enter the following for jpdb into the second line of
+1. Click *New line* and enter the following into the second line of fields (for jpdb):
-   fields:

     | Field              | Value                     |
     |--------------------|---------------------------|